PopovicMilica/causal_nets/README.md

         Maximum number of epochs for which neural network, that estimates causal coefficients, will be trained.
         Default value is 5000.
-    distribution: {'Sigmoid', 'LinearRegression'}, optional
+    distribution: {'binary', 'continuous'}, optional
-        If the target variable for causal coefficients is a binary categorical, then use distribution='Sigmoid'.
-Otherwise, if the target variable is continuous then distribution='LinearRegression'.
+        If the target variable for causal coefficients is a binary categorical, then use distribution='binary'.
+Otherwise, if the target variable is continuous then distribution='continuous'.
-        Default: 'LinearRegression'
+        Default: 'continuous'
     estimate_ps: False, optional
         Should the propensity scores be estimated or not.
 If the treatment is randomized then this variable should be set to False.
 In not randomized treatment case, it should be set to True.
 Default value is False.
-    hidden_layer_sizes_t, optional
+    hidden_layer_sizes_t: None, optional
         `hidden_layer_sizes_t` is a list that defines a size and width of the neural network that estimates propensity scores.
 Length of the list defines the number of hidden layers.
 Entries of the